Doctors react swiftly to evidence of variation

 With guidelines in place, the health plan gained a cost-savings of 25% to 30% for those select conditions and an average reduction of length of stay of two days.

-To improve efficiency, the physicians looked at both processes of care as well as clinical issues.
+To improve efficiency, the physicians looked at both processes of care and clinical issues.
 For example, in total hip replacement, patients typically stayed in the hospital for seven or eight days.
 That has been reduced to three.

 In one change, home health personnel began visiting patients before they were hospitalized to discuss such issues as post-surgical exercises and how to use a walker.
 Patients now know in advance what to expect from their recovery after surgery, says Niles.